JavonDavis/Traffic-Sign-Classifier/README.md

 ### Dataset Summary & Exploration

-I used the OpenCV library to visualize a sample image from the training dataset.
-Then performed an analysis of the datasets using numpy and python and found out the following:
+A random image from the training dataset was chosen and plotted to have an idea of what the images look like.
+Then performed an exploration of the datasets using numpy and python and found out the following: